spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/01-aws.md

     |**Role Name**|SpectroCloudRole|

-4. In the AWS console, browse to the **Role Details** page and copy the Amazon Resource Name (ARN) Role.Arn.
+6. In the AWS console, browse to the **Role Details** page and copy the Amazon Resource Name (ARN) Role.Arn.

-5. In Palette, enter the Role ARN in the field provided.
+7. In Palette, enter the Role ARN in the field provided.
+Validate the credentials, once the credentials are validated, a toggle button appears as `Add IAM Policies`, once the option is toggled, a `dropdown appears` listing all the policies attached in the AWS console.
+User can make the choice of policies from the dropdown and attach it to the cloud account being created.

 </Tabs.TabPane>
 </Tabs>